Stamping the Signature Location on the Call Report

 When users capture an electronic signature, the device’s GPS location can be stamped on the call report along with the current status of Location Services.
 GPS location stamping provides a precise way to record where a signature was captured, which helps to confirm that the user actually captured a signature and completed the call as described on the call report.
 For example, Sarah Jones records a call for Dr. Ackerman, during which she details Cholecap and disburses a 10 mg sample of Cholecap to him.
 When she captures Dr. Ackerman’s signature for the sample disbursement, the current GPS location of Sarah’s device and the status of Location Services are automatically stamped on the call report record.

-- In order for the GPS location to stamp on the call report, the user must have an active network connection and Location Services must be turned on in the device settings
+In order for the GPS location to stamp on the call report, the user must have an active network connection and Location Services must be turned on in the device settings.
+Users should be trained to keep Location Services enabled on their devices, as this cannot be controlled through a configuration profile.

 Configuring Signature Location Stamping